Hebron is complicated.

 Meanwhile, the same region was first called Palestine by the Ancient Greek writers, a translation of the name ‘Peleset’ which appears both in Egyptian hieroglyphs, dated 1150 BC, and the Hebrew Bible.

-Maybe it’s safe to, thus, surmise, that as long as there were Jews who practiced Judaism, there were Palestinians, the indigenous people of the region.
+Maybe it’s safe to, thus, surmise, that as long as there were Jews who practiced Judaism, there were Palestinians in the region, and the two overlapped.